Shuhao95927/Project-Concepts/README.md

 - Learning the event of Neocoronavirus from a social media perspective by data-vis
 ### How to achive
 - By using Python to collect the popularity data about the Neocoronavirus news from Weibo and visualization to provide the perspective.

+## Project 3
+Basically, project 3 is a game that tells a story about a moth finding and chasing light in endless darkness.
+Player can change the mechanism and move the light in the game to point the moth in the right way to the light.

+### The user
+- Players who like small independent games.
+### The experience
+- Tell the player a story about overcoming difficulties and provide them a lonely but wonderful journey full of challenges and hopes.
+### How to achive
+- A short but meaningful story
+- Easy interaction
+- Simple and clean visual style